What to Buy in Cambodia

 Some very cheap and amusing designs are available, which make excellent small gifts or souvenirs.

-Custom Made Tailoring
+Custom Made Tailoring0

 Following the lead of Bangkok's ubiquitous and often over-persuasive purveyors of made-to-measure clothes, ready in a day or even less, there are now many tailor shops opening in Phnom Penh.
 Tailors will happily copy from a photo or from a sample in your suitcase.

-Gold and Gems
+Gold and Gems0

 24-carat gold is used for most pieces in the Chinese tradition with prices fluctuating with the daily market value.
 Jewelry tends to be simple and unsophisticated, and although locally mined precious stones – especially rubies, sapphires and emeralds – can make excellent buys, beware of the increasing numbers of fakes.
 Lacquerware Most pieces originate in Vietnam, or are made locally by expatriate Vietnamese craftsmen.
 Local markets normally have a good supply, and the prices are often more competitive (with suitable bargaining) than in the markets of Vietnam.

-Rice Paper Prints ('Temple Rubbings')
+Rice Paper Prints ('Temple Rubbings')0

 A lightweight, decorative, inexpensive and attractive buy, made by placing rice paper over a mould taken from a bas-relief carving from one of the Angkor temples and lightly rubbing over it with soft charcoal.
 When framed and suitably illuminated, they can look superb.